sourcegraph/handbook/content/marketing/index.md

 ### Interesting inquiry

-Any inquiry that works for a company with > $10M in revenue, or specifies that there are 200+ software engineers at their company will be highlighted as 'interesting'.
+Any inquiry that works for a company with > $50M in revenue, or specifies that there are 250+ software engineers at their company will be highlighted as 'interesting'.

 ### MQL

 A marketing qualified lead (MQL) is any of:

-- A person who submits a demo or contact form AND has >= 200 engineers
+- A person who submits a demo or contact form AND whose company has >= 250 engineers
-- A person who sets up a new Sourcegraph instance AND >= 2,000 employees
+- A person who sets up a new Sourcegraph instance AND whose company has >= 2,000 employees
-- A person downloads an eBook or white paper AND has >= 500 engineers and/or >= 2,000 employees
+- A person downloads an eBook or white paper AND whose company has >= 500 engineers and/or >= 2,000 employees

 [Specific email domains](https://app.hubspot.com/property-settings/2762526/properties?action=edit&property=inbound_scoring_qualification&search=inbou&type=0-1) are excluded.